vdwees/rtc-tools/doc/examples/lookup_table.rst

 .. note::

-    This example focuses on how to implement non-linear storage elements in RTC-Tools using lookup tables .
+    This example focuses on how to implement non-linear storage elements in RTC-Tools using lookup tables.
 It assumes basic exposure to RTC-Tools.
 If you are a first-time user of RTC-Tools, see :doc:`basic`.